Simple Google Sheets Indirect Function Guide (3 Examples)

 Dataset for INDIRECT formula

-Let us create a reference to this cell both with and without the indirect function.
+Let us create a reference to this cell both with and without the INDIRECT function.
 In the image below, we created a reference to cell A2 using the conventional cell reference “=A2” in cell B9.

 Using cell reference